 Berchtesgaden, Germany is beautiful mountain town tucked in the Alps near Salzburg, Austria waiting for you to explore it.
 There are so many things to do in Berchtesgaden.
 Activities like the famous Hitler's Eagle's Nest and the Königssee among the most famous.

 Are you visiting Munich or Salzburg?
 Don't forget to check out Berchtesgaden!
-Here are things to do in Berchtesgaden, Germany. @germanytourism @berchtesgadende #germany #berchtesgaden
+Here are travel tips and things to do in Berchtesgaden, Germany. @germanytourism @berchtesgadende #germany #berchtesgaden